How does Somatic Experiencing (SE) Therapy work?

 An interesting thing about trauma is that it can go dormant and not show up for years and then suddenly something triggers it.
 Triggers can show up in all different kinds of ways – it can be the sound of footsteps or certain smell or seeing someone who reminds you of the perpetrator, or hearing a car backfire.

-There are so many benefits to somatic experiencing, including just feeling better.
+There are so many benefits to Somatic Experiencing (SE), including just feeling better.
 No matter what your presenting symptoms are coming in, we are going to be able to reduce your stress levels, your anxiety, stop panic attacks in their tracks, the symptoms of post-traumatic stress disorder.

 You also find benefits in your relationships because as we build greater understanding boundaries then we're able to show up in our relationships in a different way.

-The cool the thing that results from somatic experiencing can happen in the first session.
+The cool the thing that results from Somatic Experiencing (SE) can happen in the first session.
 But the thing that you need to understand is that just because you have a reduction in the presenting symptoms that you're coming in for, doesn't mean that the work is done or the potential that the work is done there.

 What I find with my clients is that, yes, initially they feel profoundly different after the first session, two or three.
 But overtime, there's a deeper and deeper shift that can occur.

 #6: How many SE sessions will I need?